erica/iOS-6-Cookbook/README.markdown

 <h3>iOS Developer's Cookbook</h3>
 Welcome to the source code repository for the iOS 6 edition of the iOS Developer's Cookbook.
+Looking for the Advanced Code?
+It's <a href="https://github.com/erica/iOS-6-Advanced-Cookbook">here</a>!

 Sample code is never a fixed target.
 It continues to evolve as Apple updates its SDK and the CocoaTouch libraries.